Spanish Agency for the Supervision of Artificial Intelligence: History

 With the formation of the second government of Pedro Sánchez in January 2020, the areas related to new technologies that, since 2018, were in the Ministry of Economy, were strengthened.
 Thus, in 2020 the Secretariat of State for Digitalization and Artificial Intelligence (SEDIA) was created.
 From this higher body, following the recommendations made by the R&D Strategy on Artificial Intelligence of 2018, the National Artificial Intelligence Strategy (2020) was developed, which already provided for actions concerning the governance of artificial intelligence and the ethical standards that should govern its use.
 This project was also included within the Recovery, Transformation and Resilience Plan (2021).

 During 2021, the Government revealed that these ideas would be developed through a new government agency, and the General State Budget for 2022 authorized its creation and allocated five million euros for its development.

 The Council of Ministers, at its meeting on 13 September 2022, began the process for the election of the AESIA headquarters.
 16 Spanish provinces presented candidatures, with the Government opting for A Coruña, which proposed the La Terraza building.

 On 22 August 2023, the Government approved the internal regulations of the Agency.
 With this, Spain became the first European country with an agency dedicated to the supervision of AI, anticipating the entry into force of the future European Regulation on Artificial Intelligence, which establishes the need for Member States to have with a supervisory authority in this matter.

+The agency officially launched its operations on 19 June 2024.
+In April 2025, it became the reinforcing body for Spain's new law against unlabeled AI-generated content.